 The University requires students undertaking unpaid child-related work or professional placements to have a current and valid volunteer Working with Children assessment prior to commencing their placement.
 In non-child related activities, a host may still request a WWC check but should be aware that this may affect the timing of the placement.

-Please note that a student cannot start a WBL activity until all relevant documentation has been completed and submitted to the University.
-Please inform a La Trobe staff contact to assist with the arrangements.
+Please note that a student cannot start any WBL activity until all relevant documentation has been completed and submitted to the University.